-The Company owns various trademarks, including Benson and Hedges tobacco trademarks, which it licenses to members of the British American Tobacco p.l.c. group of companies (the "Group") around the world.
+The Company owns trademarks which it licenses to members of the British American Tobacco p.l.c. group of companies (the "Group") around the world and is also the holding company for certain other United Kingdom trademark-owning Group undertakings.